FireFather/littleblitzer/docs/ReadMe.md

 </div>

 LittleBlitzer is a Windows tournament manager and testing application for UCI based chess engines.
-It was created to enable playing thousands of very fast games using multiple threads for concurrent chess engine testing purposes.
+It was created to enable playing thousands of very fast games using multiple threads for concurrent chess engine testing.

 Visual Studio 2022 project files are included.